Can't Stand Losing You: Controversy

 The original single was banned by the BBC because of the controversial cover (an alternative cover was released in some places).
 As Sting described: "The reason they [the BBC] had a problem with "Can't Stand Losing You" was because the photo on the cover of the single had Stewart standing on a block of ice with a noose around his neck, waiting for the ice to melt."
-Despite this, or perhaps because of the extra attention from the controversy, it became the group's first single to break the charts, and has held a spot in their live sets ever since it was written.
+It became the group's first single to break the charts, and has held a spot in their live sets ever since it was written.
 The photography on the controversial cover was by Peter Gravelle.

 Live performances

 The instrumental track "Reggatta de Blanc" from the album of the same name originated from an improvisational stage jam played during live performances of "Can't Stand Losing You".
 This instrumental track went on to win the Grammy Award for Best Rock Instrumental Performance in 1981.

 The Police performed the song on the BBC2 television show The Old Grey Whistle Test in 1978, which was their first performance on television.
 Sting wore a pair of oversized sunglasses as a result of a mishap with a can of hairspray during makeup, which required a trip to the hospital.